Contact Me

 3. I've Got You Under My Skin

-Cole Porter wrote this song back in 1936 and the song was recorded in the 30's by Elanor Powell, Ray Nobel and Hal Kemp before Sinatra took his shot at the song.
+I've Got You Under My Skin was written by Cole Porter back in 1936 and the song was recorded in the 30's by Elanor Powell, Ray Nobel and Hal Kemp before Sinatra took his shot at the song.

 Sinatra made several recordings of the song starting in 1946, then again in 1956 and again in 1963 and a live version from the Sands Hotel Copa Room in Vegas with Count Basie in 1966.